Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver International Boat Show

 Check out the video below to get an idea of what to expect at the Vancouver International Boat Show.

-As you’ll see, the event takes place both outdoors at Granville Island and indoors at BC Place Stadium.
+As you’ll see, in the past, the event took place both outdoors at Granville Island and indoors at BC Place Stadium.
 There are boats of all kinds on display and mini ferry boats that take passengers back and forth between the two venues.

-The video shows scenes of the boat show from a few years ago.
+The video shows scenes of the boat show from a few years ago, before the indoor portion moved to the Vancouver Convention Centre this year.

 Tips & Advice